JuanJoseJ/ML_Wine_Project/README.md

 ## Transformation of data

+### K-folds approach

+Total amount of samples = 1839.
+We dropped the last 9 data to be able to use 10 fold Picked the avg of the minDCF since kfold allows observing how different values could be obtained with different combination of data

 ### Normalization
 As a first step before the training of the model, some attributes were found to have a greater range than others, which may generate a bias on the model for the greater numbers; to solve this problem, a normalization of the values was done.
 ### Attribute independence analysis